np6176a/server-hotdog/README.md

 # Overview

-The Hot Dog Checker is a react native app using [Amazon Image Rekognition](https://aws.amazon.com/rekognition/) to check if the image is of a Hot Dog.
+The Hot Dog Checker is a React Native app using [Amazon Image Rekognition](https://aws.amazon.com/rekognition/) to check if the image is of a Hot Dog.
 This repo holds the Node server.
 The Front End can be found [here](https://github.com/np6176a/client-hotdog).
 Please refer to the Front End repo for more detailed information.